UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/usage.md

 Redundant versions are excluded when you create a snapshot.
 This exclusion prevents unnecessary promotion of incremental versions to subsequent environments.
 To include redundant versions in a snapshot, edit the snapshot to add the redundant versions.

-## High-level qualifiers
+## Ignoring High-level qualifiers

-To ignore the high-level qualifier during redundant version calculations, set the **High Level Qualifier Length** value in the component configuration.
+Set the **High Level Qualifier Length** value in the component configuration to ignore high-level qualifiers during redundant version calculations and risky rollback checking.

+For example, For a z/OS component version lets assume datasets are created as __BUILD.DEV.REL100.COBOL__, the third qualifier __REL100__ changes for every new release.
+For redundant versions calculation and prevent risky rollback, set **High Level Qualifier Length** value to __3__.
+This is to ignore the first __3__ High level qualifiers of the dataset.

 ## MVS component template